Eating Well & Feeling Healthy

 A closer look at some guidelines to follow when it comes to eating well

 If you’ve ever found yourself confused by what it means to eat well, you’re not alone.
 For many, this is a sensitive area that often brings up issues related to weight, body image and self-esteem.
 Conflicting media messages around health and food can also raise a lot of questions around what to eat.
-This fact sheet is intended to help you better understand the connection between eating well and your physical and mental health.
+Here we will explore the connection between eating well and your physical and mental health.

-If you or someone you know struggles with eating issues, you may also want to read our fact sheet on overcoming an eating disorder and the steps you can take towards recovery.
+If you or someone you know struggles with eating issues, you may also want to read our article on overcoming an eating disorder and the steps you can take towards recovery.